TrulyBright/Truel/README.md

     }
 }
 ```
 Once the JSON arrives, the server parses it and finds the constructor for that `Action`.
 In this case, it's `JoinRoom.constructor`.
-With the constructor function found, the server makes an `Action` object with arguments given in the `"args"` field in the JSON above, just like the following:
+With the constructor function found, the server makes an `Action` object with the arguments given in the `"args"` field in the JSON above, just like the following:
 ```typescript
 import { plainToClass } from "class-transformer"
 const data = JSON.parse(message.toString())